Published March 10, 2015 by Scott Allen Burns; last updated Sept 19, 2017

 =MMULT(T_array,rho_vector)and press ctrl-shift enter).

-The final step to get true sRGB values from the linear RGB values is to apply a gamma correction, also known as “companding” or applying the “color component transfer function.”
+The final step to get true sRGB values from the linear RGB values is to apply a type of gamma correction, also known as “companding” or applying the “color component transfer function.”
 This process will be familiar to anyone using the Levels function in Photoshop, when moving the middle Levels control.
 The sRGB companding action compresses higher values of RGB and expands lower values, giving a more pleasing and realistic-looking sRGB color space.

 =IF(v<0.0031308, 12.92*v, 1.055*v^(1/2.4)-0.055).
 The result of this will be true sRGB values in the range 0 to 1.
 Multiply them by 255 and round to the nearest integer to get the alternate range of 0 to 255, as used in Photoshop for example (in Excel: